NetReady User Guide¶

 This section shows you how to use Proton to create the needed objects, and

-to bind the port to a VM.
+then use nova boot to bind the port to a VM.
 It is assumed that you have

-already installed Gluon package, including etcd
+already installed Gluon package, including etcd and Gluon Plugin, and

 started Proton Server.
 If not, please refer to the Installation guide.